mpmorley/scRNA_barcode/README.md

 python ProccessReads.py -1 AATCCAGC_1.fastq.gz -2 AATCCAGC_2.fastq.gz -s 4 -o Sample1

 ```
+## Step Two: Process Barcodes ##
 The next step is run using the R script ProcessBarcode.R

-You'll need to have the starcode binary in your sytem path.

-This fiorst thing to do is configure the parameter sweep you will run with starcode.
+This first thing to do is configure the parameter sweep you will run with starcode.
-This done by modifing the samplerRun listat hte top of the file.
+This done by modifing the samplerRun list at the top of the file.
 ```bash

 samplerRun<- list()